areccus/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  -React was created by Facebook to manage their state.
+React makes coding so much smoother with jsx which is essentially html and javascript combined.
+There's also reusable components that can be shared across multiple js files, so you don't have to type the same thing over and over.
-1. Describe component state.
+2. Describe component state.
+  -First, a component is just reusable stored data.
+The component state is comprised of the actual state and this observer or listener type of variable that grabs information and sets the state to something.
+It usually looks something like this [state, setState] = useState()
-1. Describe props.
+3. Describe props.
+  -Props are just wonderful.
+This is how you grab that information I was talking about earlier.
+First export the function with the information needed and on your next file import the same file and here comes the magic.
+In the function of the file you imported to you pass in the props argument and now you can grab properties of the imported function.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  -Side effects are anything that affects objects and properties outside the scope of the function.
+That's the best explanation I've seen.
+We use useEffect to affect the effect(Bars!).
+In all seriousness, it's what we use when we call the api and need to affect it.